 DAYS 10-13: BARCELONA

 Barcelona awaits you with its sandy Mediterranean beaches, lively boulevards, and traditional cuisine.
 Marvel at Antoní Gaudí’s spectacular architecture at Parc Guell, Casa Mila, and of course the Sagrada Familia Cathedral.
 Explore for yourself all the hidden twists and turns of the ancient Gothic Quarter, and take an off-the-beaten-path bike tour to learn the city’s secrets.
 You’ll even get to see the Magic Fountain of Montjuic, an amazing lights and music show, and of course go to Camp Nou to try to get a glimpse of Messi.
+You’ll get to take a cooking class to learn how to make paella, in preparation for seeing the rice fields in Valencia.
+A trip to Spain wouldn’t be complete without attending a Flamenco Show!

 DAYS 14-16: VALENCIA